waterbear-cloud/paco/docs/start-managed-webapp-cicd.rst

 Copy the SSH Url and clone the repo with `git clone <ssh-url>`.

-To authenticate when cloneing the repo, each user can either add the AWS SSH key Id to their `~/.ssh/config` file:
+To authenticate when cloning the repo, each user can either add the AWS SSH key Id to their `~/.ssh/config` file:

 .. code-block:: bash